antoinecordelle/Obiwan/README.md

 Obiwan is a console program written in C++ to parse and deliver alerting and statistics on a csv http log file, as part of a project proposed by Datadog.

+The program will process alerts and metrics as it streams the log file, displaying them in the dashboard.

 ![preview](https://github.com/antoinecordelle/Obiwan/blob/master/Obiwan.png)

 # Table of contents